FinBrief/Scrapper/README.md

  - create a redis keyval map for newsAgency: (class where main content exist on page)
  - use langchain doc loader directly as a part of a chain

+## no need for redis connection pool, can be don eusing a singleton

 ```bash
 what all exists in my redis: